tytydraco/yessleep/out/My_ex_had_a_winning_Powerball_ticket_I_took_it.md

+I will get what I want tonight.
 I dash across the tarmac carrying a blood-red Yeti cooler with both hands, my matching stilettos slipping.
 A chill runs through me as the wind picks up.
 Christ, I’m nervous.
 I would run but I can only move so fast in this red leather Elizabeth Hurley Versace-style safety pin dress.
 Thankfully the dress is short.
 I reach the private jet and take the steps two at a time, the Yeti banging against my shins.

-*It’s not too late to turn around.*
+*It’s not too late to turn around,* a little voice says inside my head.

 No!
 I’ve worked too hard to join this flesh parade of desirable freaks heading to Andre’s place in San Francisco.
 It’s the only way to get my daughter back.